-We continue our series on drafting advice diving into the considerations and best practices for Master Service Agreements (MSAs).
+Continuing our drafting advice series, we now describe the considerations and best practices for MSAs.

 1. Scope of work: allows both parties to understand what type of work is expected to be performed.

-2. Price and Payment terms: this provision allows both parties to come to an agreement on price, method of payment, and payment schedule.
+2. Price and Payment terms: allows both parties to come to an agreement on price, method of payment, and payment schedule.

-3. Change orders: a description of the procedure any party must follow for making any changes to the agreement.
-Typically, changes are made as written adjustments for any additional work or if the timeline and schedule change and affect the delivery of the product or service.
+3. Change orders: a description of the procedure each party must follow to make changes to the agreement.
+Typically, changes are made as written adjustments either for additional work or for schedule changes.

 4. Dispute Resolution: describes how the parties will conduct themselves if a problem arises during the engagement.
-This is important to help either party mitigate litigation costs and to come to terms with how they will both solve disputes during the length of the contractual relationship.
-One manner to resolve disputes is by appointing a mediator, an independent person, who helps the parties come to a resolution.
-Another manner is through arbitration, which is a cheaper alternative to going to court, and where both parties argue before an arbitrator who will make a decision similar in manner to a judge.
+This helps parties mitigate litigation costs and decide how they will solve disputes during the contractual relationship.
+For example, disputes may be resolved by appointing a mediator, an independent individual who facilitates a resolution between the parties.
+Or parties may choose to resolve disputes through arbitration, which is a cheaper alternative to going to court.

-6. Term: defines the length of time (time frame) of the contract.
+6. Term: defines the length of time of the contract.
 This clause typically includes renewal conditions and procedures.

-7. Legal Venue/Venue of Law: defines the location of arbitration or court jurisdiction in case disputes cannot be resolved independently between the involved parties
+7. Legal Venue: defines the location of arbitration or court jurisdiction.

 8. Representations and Warranties: states the facts as they are presented in the contract.
 Representations are the facts that caused a party to enter into the contract.
 Warranties govern the facts in the future.